ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Determines and displays rank for each finger.
 The finger with the highest quality score is ranked 1 and so on till 10 (excluding exceptions)
 1. Validates all available fingerprints that have been captured, the fingerprints, which are above threshold quality and the maximum retries attempted.
 1. Retains only that capture which has the highest quality score.
-1. Captures and stores the transaction details for audit purpose.
+1. Captures and stores the transaction details for audit purpose (except PII data).

 #### J. Capture an individual's face photograph and exception photograph.
 1. When a registration officer opts to capture the face photograph or exception photograph of an individual during the registration process, the system validates that an on-boarded camera is connected to the machine.